 Courtyard garden, ballroom, free WiFi throughout.
 In rooms: iPod dock, coffee maker, bottled water.

 In summer, pick Balcony Suite 9, overlooking the hotel’s central courtyard.
 In winter, go for the Cranborne Suite, where there’s not only a working fireplace, but also vast bay windows, a free standing bath and a shower that could accommodate a significant proportion of Shaftesbury’s residents at the same time.
 The rooms facing the courtyard (3, 4, 9, 15 and 16) are a mite more peaceful.

 Shaftesbury’s the heart of Dorset rambler’s country, so bring your boots ’n’ Barbour combo.

 There’s one room adapted for mobility-impaired guests, and a lift to the first floor (but not to the second).
 Guests are strongly recommended to book a table for dinner, as the restaurant is very popular with locals.

 Welcome.
-Cots are free for babies, and extra beds are £20 a night; these can added to Deluxe rooms, Junior Suites and the Cranbourne Suite.
+Cots are free for under-twos, and extra beds are £20 a night; these can added to Deluxe rooms, Junior Suites and the Cranbourne Suite.

 Country bumpkins of any age.

 Superior Rooms and Suites have more space – Junior Suite, especially, 14 has plenty of room for an extra bed.